j-crosson/cordova-plugin-split-view/README.md

 Shows two WebViews (or an optional primary table view) framed as an iOS split view.
 A classic split view consists of two related views:  a primary view and a secondary view.
 The views can be displayed as columns if screen real estate permits.

-The plugin can simulate a Split View as root view or using the “embedding” option present the Split View as a true root view.
+The plugin can simulate a Split View as the app window's root view or using the “embedding” option present the Split View as a true root view.

 The [`Demo` App ](#Demo) shows the available plugin options, as well as using the plugin "embedded" (Native app with a Cordova-enabled WebView component.)